-“The aim of our devices is not only to effectively treat patients, but also to break down prejudices that medical devices are uncomfortable products and having to use them is a necessary evil.
-We realize that the psychological side of the treatment is no less important for patients, and we are therefore trying to keep one step ahead of other companies in the field by offering patients modern products that resemble fashion accessories rather than medical devices.
-Standard custom-made orthoses often bulky, heavy and uncomfortable.
+“The aim of our devices is not only to effectively treat patients, but also to break down prejudices that medical devices are uncomfortable and having to use them is a necessary evil.
+We realize that the psychological side of the treatment is no less important for patients, and we are therefore trying to stay one step ahead of other companies in the field by offering patients modern products that resemble fashion accessories rather than medical devices.
+Standard custom-made orthoses are often bulky, heavy and unattractive.
 This is due to the limits of the manufacturing technology commonly used in our industry.
-That’s why we have decided to use 3D printing, which gives us the freedom and opportunity to manufacture nearly anything.” says Ales Grygar, Invent Medical’s chief designer and Red Dot award recipient.
-His cranial remoulding orthosis – designed to treat severe degrees of skull deformities in new-borns that affect about 3% of them – won in the Best of the Best category.
+That’s why we have decided to use 3D printing, which gives us the freedom and opportunity to manufacture nearly anything.” says Ales Grygar, Invent Medical’s chief designer and Red Dot Award recipient.
+His cranial remoulding orthosis – designed to treat severe degrees of skull deformities in new-borns that affect about 3% of their age group – won in the Best of the Best category.

-“Moreover, patients who use our products can easily customize them in our interactive configurator to suit their style and preferences and to further improve the acceptance of their aid.” adds Tomas Bouma, company designer and winner of the Red Dot Award for his 3D printed custom foot orthotics.
-Invent Medical uses advanced technologies such as 3D scanning, 3D printing, algorithms, and artificial intelligence to manufacture its devices.
-“We’d been having the vision of 3D printed orthotic and prosthetic devices for a while, but it was only after the arrival of the 3D printer by HP that we finally found a strong manufacturing partner who offered us high quality and fast printing at reasonable prices.
-With this technology, we are able to fulfil our ambition – to become the global technological leader in the field of custom-made orthotics and prosthetics.” concludes company’s CEO - Dr. Jiri Rosicky.
+Tomas Bouma, company designer and two time winner of the Red Dot Award for his 3D printed custom foot orthotics as well as pediatric SMO/AFOs continues “Moreover, patients who use our products can easily customize them in our interactive configurator.
+We are constantly updating the options to suit their style and preferences to further improve the acceptance of their aid.”
+The company’s CEO, Dr. Jiri Rosicky concludes “We had had the vision of 3D printed orthotic and prosthetic devices for a while, but it wasn’t until the arrival of the 3D printer by HP that we finally found a strong manufacturing partner who offered us high quality and fast printing at reasonable prices.
+With this technology, we are able to fulfill our ambition – to become the global technological leader in the field of custom-made orthotics and prosthetics.”